 Refrigerate the peanut butter balls for up to 2-3 weeks in an air tight container.

-How to Freeze Peanut Butter Balls:
+How to Freeze Peanut Butter Balls

 If you prefer to freeze the peanut butter balls, place them in a freezer safe container for up to 3 months.
 Perfect to plan ahead for the holidays.

-Want to save this recipe?
+Want to save this?

 Peanut Butter Balls

-4.94 from 148 votes
+4.94 from 177 votes

 Chocolate covered Peanut Butter Balls recipe is so easy to make and taste great.
 Peanut butter balls recipe taste amazing for any occasion.
 Try this simple Peanut butter balls recipe.
 Peanut butter balls are so creamy and covered with yummy chocolate.
 Learn how to make peanut butter balls.

-Prep Time 20 mins
+Prep Time 20 minutes

-Cook Time 10 mins
+Cook Time 10 minutes

-Refrigerate 15 mins
+Refrigerate 15 minutes

-Total Time 30 mins
+Total Time 30 minutes

 Servings 50